-I’ve worked in the Technology-field for nearly twelve years now because I didn’t make a good enough living as a writer back in my early 20s.
+I’ve worked in the Technology-field for over a decade now because I didn’t make a good enough living as a writer back in my early 20s.
 I made a career change to make money.
 The punk in me says I sold out but I do like having the ability to pay my bills and eat.
 But I haven’t abandoned writing!
 I’m slowly making a career change back to writing since I paid off all my debts and saved up a nice nest-egg.

 As for other vital stats about myself, I’m single and don’t have any kids.
 When people find out this fact, most are surprised.
 When asked, I just tell them I’m having too much fun being single (which is true) and I don’t want kids (because I love my freedom too much).
 Other people ask me if I want to get married, and the answer is yes.
 When is that going to happen?
 Only God knows!

 OK, I wasn’t exactly born a poor black child.
 But I love The Jerk and I love repeating that line to people from time to time.

 I was born and raised in the great state of Georgia, and I currently reside in the suburbs of Atlanta, Georgia.
 My family was born and raised in the South too, specifically rural Alabama.
 They had three of their fives kids in that state, and the final two in Georgia.
 My grandparents moved to Georgia because my mom was born sick and required better doctors and housing.

 Although my grandparents weren’t impoverished, they didn’t have access to make the improvements needed for my mom’s care.
 Their home wasn’t insulated for heat and my mom needed the warmth to breathe well.
 Plus, the rural doctor knew he didn’t have access to the medicines and care the cities had.

 I was born in July 1982, and I’m a Leo.
 My mom loved to tell me the story of how she had to take multiple pregnancy tests and finally a blood test to find out she was pregnant with me.
 I guess I was a “ninja fetus.”